GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 different paints to make a color.
 The more paint, the darker the color, which is the reverse of adding more light.
 Also, mixing more colored paints does not give you true black, so that means that you really need four colors to do it right.
-Open up your color printer and you’ll probably find four cartridges: cyan, magenta, yellow (often these are combined into one), and black.
+Open up your color printer and you'll probably find four cartridges: cyan, magenta, yellow (often these are combined into one), and black.
 They form the CMYK system of colors, each value running from 0 to 1 (or 100%).
 In *GMT* CMYK color coding can be